QuangSang/SceneBuilder/README.md

   Controllers:

-    - SceneBuilderManager : top level manager that is responsible for initializing the UIs, updating the scene data, spawning characters, handling all button click events.
+    - SceneBuilderManager : top level manager that is responsible for initializing the UIs, updating the scene data, spawning characters, containing all button click handler.
 It also has references to all other managers

     - ScenePlayerManager: responsible for playing the scene